MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 ## Documentation and type checking in one

-The game developer maintains a `mod_api.json` file, so that grug.c can verify whether mods are doing stuff correctly.
+The game developer is responsible for maintaining a `mod_api.json` file, which declares which entities and game functions modders are allowed to call.
+This ensures that malicious mods have no way to call functions that might compromise the security of the user.
+It also allows `grug.c` to catch any potential issues in mods, like passing an `i32` to a function that expects a `string`.

 The game developer can safely share `mod_api.json` with players, as it also functions as the game's mod API documentation.
 The optional work of writing and hosting a pretty website around this file, like a wiki, could then be left to the players.

-This single screenshot encapsulates all there is to it:
+This single screenshot shows all there is to it:

 ![image](https://github.com/user-attachments/assets/e7e866b1-f399-4458-86f2-bf3d7c8f8a84)